-- 1. On the upper layer, general information is provided, key parameters can be modified (Fig. 2.1A) and output can be obtained in the form of graphs and tables (Fig. 2.1B), - 2.
-On the middle layer (Fig. 2.2), the model is presented as a complete compartment flow diagram, with all equations entered at the respective 'converters'; double arrows indicate 'flows' from 'pools' in rectangles, while single lines indicate a flow of information; this is the working level for developing or modifying the model; a 1:1 relation is maintained between the diagram and the model relationships, - 3.
-A listing of the model equations, with comments added.
+- 1. On the upper layer, general information is provided, key parameters can be modified (Fig. 2.2A) and output can be obtained in the form of graphs and tables (Fig. 2.2B).
+Figure 2.4 shows example of output graphs. - 2.
+On the middle layer (Fig. 2.3 A-B), the model is presented as a complete compartment flow diagram, with all equations entered at the respective 'converters'; double arrows indicate 'flows' from 'pools' in rectangles, while single lines indicate a flow of information; this is the working level for developing or modifying the model; a 1:1 relation is maintained between the diagram and the model relationships,

+3. A listing of the model equations, with comments added.

 At the middle level, the model can be arranged in sectors.
 To facilitate the process of finding parameters in the model, we made sure that all parameters in a sector start with letters referring to the sector.
 This way, an alphabetic listing of parameters as the Stella shell does, gets functional significance.
 In chapter 3 we will start using the names of model parameters in WaNuLCAS.
-A selection of parameters (all those which are important as input values to be specified by the user) is given in Appendix 5.
+A selection of parameters (all those which are important as input values to be specified by the user) is given in Appendix 7.

-In Stella multiple representations of similar structures can be obtained by using arrays (indexed variables).
-In WaNuLCAS we use arrays for the 'zones', but not for the different soil layers, as this would imply a 1-time step delay in each transfer between layers in the profile in the process of leaching.
-For a daily time step this may not be acceptable.
-In future, we may use arrays for nutrients other than N, as they can be treated in parallel.
+In Stella multiple representations of similar structures can be obtained by using arrays.
+In WaNuLCAS we use arrays for the 'zones' and in some cases, for the different soil layers.
+We also use arrays for nutrients (N and P) as they can be treated in parallel.
 Despite the symmetry in the uptake description between water and nitrogen, we found that there are enough differences to merit separate representation in the model, rather than a generic 'belowground resources'.
 A number of parameters dependent on crop type are in an array called 'crop', and are utilized based on the crop sequence specified (see 3.1.3).
+To find out the various arrays used in the model, see the array editor within the STELLA model.